ChadSki/SharpNeedle/readme.md

 A project for properly injecting C# dlls into other processes.

+Note: SharpNeedle currently only supports 32-bit processes.
+You are welcome to create a pull request which adds 64-bit support.

 ## Rationale

 While merely loading your custom dll injected into a target process' memory